 China and Malaysia are two countries with strong bilateral ties.
-For more than twelve consecutive years, China has been the Southeast Asian country’s largest trading partner.
-In 2020, despite the global pandemic, trade between China and Malaysia broke the record and grew a respectable 12.5% to RM158.6 billion.
+For more than thirteen consecutive years, China has been the Southeast Asian country’s largest trading partner.
+Even after the global pandemic, Malaysia continues to be one of China's main trading partners in ASEAN exceeding RM880 billion in 2022.

 There are three main types of import duty when shipping goods from an originating country to China:

 Value-Added Tax (VAT); and

 The tax rates and who has to pay them generally depend on the types of commodities, origin country and the shipping mode.
 Find out more about the costs below.

 Like Malaysia, China tabulates its customs duty payable based on ad valorem rates or according to the quantity of the goods shipped.
 The categories are further divided into the following:

 Currently, China has 17 Free Trade Agreements (FTAs) with trade and investment partners around the world.
 Through ASEAN, Malaysia is one of the countries that have established regional free trade with China.
 As such, general duty rates would typically not be levied on goods entering from Malaysia.

 The general import duty is applied to imported goods that originate from countries or territories that are not covered by any agreements or treaties with China, or if the place of origin is unknown.